-WHOIS is a crucial protocol used for querying databases that store the registered users or assignees of an Internet resource, such as a domain name or an IP address block.
+WHOIS is a crucial protocol for querying databases that store an Internet resource’s registered users or assignees, such as a domain name or an IP address block.
 It provides essential information about the domain owner, registration date, expiration date, and more.
 WHOIS is widely used by network administrators, cybersecurity professionals, and researchers to gather information about domain names and IP addresses for various purposes, including troubleshooting, security analysis, and contact purposes.

 Key features of WHOIS include:

-• Historical Data: Some WHOIS services provide historical information about domain registrations and changes.
+- Historical Data: Some WHOIS services provide information about domain registrations and changes.

-• Global Reach: WHOIS databases cover a wide range of top-level domains (TLDs) and country-code TLDs (ccTLDs).
+- Global Reach: WHOIS databases cover many top-level domains (TLDs) and country-code TLDs (ccTLDs).

 In the following sections, we will explore the installation process for WHOIS on Ubuntu Linux.